ualibraries/ual-libcal/README.md

 Build the project for production with `npm run build:prod`

-Push your changes to the remote, the deploy to production with `npm run deploy:prod`
+Push your changes to the remote, then deploy to production with `npm run deploy:prod`

 ## Scripts